Syspixie/LayoutMesh/README.md

 * Navigate to the download directory, and double-click the zip file.
 * Extract the contents to your chosen directory.
 * Navigate to your chosen directory; there should be a LayoutMesh.exe file, plus 'Addins' and 'Config' subdirectories and their files.
 * Double-click the LayoutMesh.exe file to run the application.
-* LayoutMesh requires '.NET Desktop 8.0' to be installed on your computer.
-If this is not found when you run the application for the first time, an error box will appear providing a link to the correct download location on Microsoft's website.
-Clicking on the link will download and install .NET; this is a quick and simple operation, not requiring a reboot.
+Install .NET if prompted (a one-off operation).

 ## Getting Started
 There are two ways of getting started with LayoutMesh: